campusdomar/PuMuKIT2-doc/InstallationGuide.md

 PuMuKIT-2 has been developed and is often installed on Linux Ubuntu but its use is not essential.
 It is known it works on Ubuntu 14.04.
 If it is installed on other Linux distributions, additional libraries may be required.

-## 2. Standalone Installation on Linux Ubuntu 14.04
+## 2. Single-node Installation on Linux Ubuntu 14.04

 Setup a development environment on Ubuntu 14.04.
 Go to [F.A.Q. section](#5-faq) if any error is thrown: